MicrosoftDocs/azure-devops-docs/docs/boards/backlogs/work-item-template.md

 ## Add a work item using a template

 The main method for adding a work item using a template is to open the template link within a browser window.
+To get the template link, see the next section [Copy the link to a template](#copy-link).

-You can then share these links through email, a network share, team portal, or a team dashboard or Welcome page.
+You can share these links through email, a network share, or a team dashboard.

 <a id="copy-link" />